graik/labhamster/README.md

 much more than the out-of-the-box Django admin interface with a pretty standard data model.

-The project is released under the MIT open source license.

 ## Setup your own LabHamster instance on Heroku

 Click the following button to quickly spin up your very own instance of the LabHamster web server: